pganssle/bdateutil/README.rst

     >>> relativedelta(date(2014, 7, 7), date(2014, 7, 3))
     relativedelta(days=+4, bdays=+2)

-3. Another new, optional, keyword argument `holidays` is available when using relativedelta to support the `bdays` feature.
+3. Another new, optional, keyword argument :code:`holidays` is available when using relativedelta to support the :code:`bdays` feature.
 Without holidays business days are only calculated using weekdays.
 By passing a list of holidays a more accurate and useful business day calculation can be performed.
 The Python package holidays.py is installed as a requirement with bdateutil and that is